apache/airflow/docs/apache-airflow-providers-amazon/operators/emr_eks.rst

 ========================================

-The ``EmrEksCreateClusterOperator`` will create an Amazon EMR on EKS virtual cluster The example DAG below shows how to create an EMR on EKS virtual cluster.
+The ``EmrEksCreateClusterOperator`` will create an Amazon EMR on EKS virtual cluster.
+The example DAG below shows how to create an EMR on EKS virtual cluster.

 To create an Amazon EMR cluster on Amazon EKS, you need to specify a virtual cluster name,